 Shepherding was a common occupation in Jesus’ time.
 A shepherd had the important daily role of protecting their flock.
 Sheep needed taking from a shared overnight sheepfold (shed) to fresh daily grazing.
 They were vulnerable from dangers such as predators, thieves, dehydration in the midday heat or simply, becoming lost.

 Jesus symbolically compared himself to a Shepherd; one who the sheep recognised by his voice, who protected them and they instinctively followed.
 Jesus was saying to the people, I am your true Shepherd, I love you, trust me; there is only one flock and one Shepherd.

 Jesus added, “A good shepherd lays down his life for the sheep”.
 Soon after this gathering at the Feast of Tabernacles, Jesus died on the Cross for our sins so that we could be saved.
 (John 10:1-18)

-We pray for Pope Francis and all who help to care for Jesus’ flock today.
+We pray for His Holiness the Pope and all who help to care for Jesus’ flock today.
 May they receive the strength to protect and nurture His people.

 look kindly on your servant Pope Francis;

 Guide and protect him in his daily work;

 inspire him in Your ways to embrace Church unity.

 Lord, let my faith be full and unreserved